 2. Take the Guesswork Out of the Equation

 We often spend a lot of unnecessary time and energy on the small details involved in a job interview, like what we should wear and the best route to get there.
 Instead, Forbes suggests to eliminate the unknown by taking some solid steps to move past them.
 For example, if you are worried about traffic the day of your interview, try taking multiple routes to your destination in the days before the meeting to see which one works best.
-Not sure what to wear?
-Just call up the human resources department and ask.
+Not sure what to wear to your job interview?
+Follow these tips to choose the right interview outfit.
 Worried about tech during a remote interview?
 Check it early.

 3. Don’t Be Afraid to Address the Elephant in the Room